fastrgv/CoTerminalApps/README.md

 Use the keyboard arrow keys to highlight the desired game, then press the (enter)-key.

-Windows users note: I do not support using the linux executables under WSL [Windows Subsystem for Linux].
-Simply use the windows versions [initiated by winterm.bat] because extraordinary measures have been taken in all the Windows executables to achieve arcade-level response.
+Windows users note: Using linux executables under WSL [Windows Subsystem for Linux] is not supported.
+Instead, you should use the windows versions [initiated by winterm.bat] because extraordinary measures have been taken to achieve arcade-level response under Windows.

+Similarly, linux users cannot use wine to run the Windows executables.

 ### For Maximal Enjoyment...
 Keyboard setup is important.
 You should have a short key-delay and fast repeat rate setting.